-We cover you if the natural event both begins after the date your insurance starts and is an unexpected event.
+We cover you if the natural event both:

+- begins after the date your insurance started; and - is an unexpected event.
 Something that's been in the news or a weather report before the date your insurance starts, like a storm that's on its way, isn't an unexpected event.

-We won't cover you if you start your journey while it's still unsafe to travel because of the natural event.
+However, we won't cover you if you start your journey while it's still unsafe to travel because of the event.